verilog-to-routing/vtr-verilog-to-routing/README.developers.md

     cov-configure --compiler `which gcc-7`
     ```

+On unix-like systems run `scan-build make` from the root VTR directory.
+to output the html analysis to a specific folder, run `scan-build make -o /some/folder`

-## Debugging with clang static analyser
+# Debugging with clang static analyser
 First make sure you have clang installed.
 define clang as the default compiler:
   `export CC=clang`
   `export CXX=clang++`

-set to `debug` in makefile
+set the build type to `debug` in makefile

-On unix-like systems run `scan-build make` from the root VTR directory.
-to output the html analysis to a specific folder, run `scan-build make -o /some/folder`

-## Commit with changes on ODIN
-make sure all test passes:
-microbechmark, full regression an vtr strong regression test.

-ODIN_II/verify_full.sh takes care of running all of them at once.
-verify they are all successfull.